nkdAgility/azure-devops-migration-tools/docs/index.md

 ##### Code (TFVC)

 There are no good tools for migrating TFVC code.
-All of them suffer from "time-dilation" as one cant control the dates of the Check-ins.
+All of them suffer from "time-dilation" as one can't control the dates of the Check-ins.
 While you can use tools like TaskTop, TFS Integration Tools, or others there is no support.
 We prefer to recommned that you use Git-TFS and migrate from TFVC to Git with full history and branches.
 If your resulting repository is too large we recommend creating a full clone of TFVC for posterity, and then create a limited branch clone with limited history for work.

 ##### Code (Git)